Rebecca Carlson, PhD

-Rebecca is the Director of Scholarship at Equal Rights Institute.
-She is a PhD candidate and former teaching assistant in philosophy at the University of Southern California, where she also cofounded and co-led the student pro-life club.
+Rebecca is the Director of Philosophy & Engagement at Equal Rights Institute.
+She received her PhD in philosophy from the University of Southern California, where she is also a former teaching assistant in philosophy and cofounded and co-led the student pro-life club.

 A sought-after speaker, Rebecca frequently delivers lectures all across the country at academic conferences, colleges, churches, high schools, and other events.